OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 **INCOMING STATUS**: PENDING \
 **OUTGOING STATUS**: AWAITING_FULFILLMENT or DECLINED

-This will accept or reject the order.
+If the order is in the **PENDING** state (it has been funded but the seller has not accepted it yet), this will accept or reject the order.
 If it is accepted, it will move to the **AWAITING_FULFILLMENT** state.

 If it is rejected, it will move to the **DECLINED** state.
 The funds will be moved to the buyer’s wallet, after a NORMAL fee is subtracted from them.

+This call is only needed when an "offline" order is created due to the buyer's node not being able to connect directly to the seller's node.
+Listings that are out of date may have been purchased while the seller's node is unreachable, those purchases will stay in the PENDING state until the buyer cancels them or the seller accepts or rejects them.

 **Data Sent**